How can you help in the bushfires?

 There’s no need to feel powerless in this situation.
 Each of us has different strengths and resources to offer, so please don’t pressure yourself to do more than you can.
 Follow your own heart and your own guidance, and trust that you will – as always – make the right decisions.

-If you feel like any of the above flower essences would support you as you navigate everything that’s going on, we’re offering free shipping on all orders right now as part of our New Year Sale, so please do take advantage of that.
+If you feel like any of the above flower essences would support you as you navigate everything that’s going on, we encourage you to give them a try.
 And of course, please feel free to get in touch if you need help deciding which essences are most suitable for you).